 - 2. they are either registered as a charity with the Charity Commission or if they have an annual income of less than £5000 that they meet the charitable purpose and public benefit requirements of charity law

 If clubs are in any doubt about the applicability of either of these principles to their situation, then we recommend they seek professional advice.
-The ‘Downloads’ menu on the right hand side of this page has a sample Gift Aid Declaration Form, a sample HMRC application form and a document describing the registration process.
 If you need further assistance then please contact us on 01296 317200.